piedraj/AnalysisCMS/datadriven/README.md

 # AnalysisFR

 This macro creates the histograms needed to add the fake weights to the latino trees afterwards.
-It also creates 5 control regions to be able to calculate from data the effective luminosity associated to the Z+jets process (luminosity calculated in the ZRegion and then applied in the ZRegionQCD) and to the W+jets process (luminosity calculated in the WRegion and then applied in the WRegionQCD).
+It also creates several control regions to be able to calculate from data the effective luminosity associated to the Z+jets process (luminosity calculated in the ZRegion and then applied in the ZRegionQCD) and to the W+jets process (luminosity calculated in the WRegion and then applied in the WRegionQCD).
 The region defined to calculate the fakes is the QCDRegion.

-This macro creates 1D and 2D histograms that can be read by getLumiEff.C and getFakeRate.C.
-It creates sets of histograms for different jet energies.

 Two different ways are possible to use this macro.
-You can either run the code once without any data weight, and then use the getLumiEff.C macro to determine the effective luminosity from the Z-peak, and then run once again AnalysisFR.C with these weights; or you can run the code only once using the luminosity of the triggers given by brilcalc directly.
+You can either run the code once without any data weight, then use the getLumiEff.C macro to determine the effective luminosity from the Z-peak, and then run once again AnalysisFR.C with these weights; or you can run the code only once using the luminosity of the triggers given by brilcalc directly.